Joe-Connolly/trustedreviews-api/README.md

 * Create a project on Heroku
 * Follow Heroku instructions on deploying an app using Heroku git: https://devcenter.heroku.com/articles/git
+    * Under the 'settings' tab in your Heroku project, create a new Config Var named `AUTH_SECRET`.
+    * Set the value of `AUTH_SECRET` to a string, or use the string you chose for your .env file during setup.
 *  Navigate to root directory of repo
 *  Install Heroku CLI
 * Run `git remote add heroku heroku-git-url`
-    * commit changes to your master branch
+* Commit changes to your master branch
 * Run `git push heroku master`

 ## Authors